merlinepedra25/AutoPWN-Suite-1/index.md

                         Scan type.
 (Ping or ARP)
   -s SPEED, --speed SPEED
                         Scan speed.
 (0-5)
+  -a API, --api API     Specify API key for vulnerability detection for faster scanning.
+You can also specify your api key in api.txt file.
+(Default : None)
   -y, --yesplease       Don't ask for anything.
-(Full automatic mode)
+(Full automatic mode) -e, --evade           Evade the detection of the scanner.
+(Warning : Slower and slightly inaccurate!)
 ```